-Once well-behaved children are running amok.
+Once well-behaved children are running amok several things give it away.
 Sleeping patterns and habits are disrupted.
 You have less patience.
-Everyone seems frustrated, whiny, and out of sorts.
+Not to mention, everyone seems frustrated, whiny, and out of sorts.

 “Mommy, I just can’t brush my teeth right now.
 Big girls.don’t.brush.teeth!!!!“

 “I don’t like dinner!”
 “But this used to be your favorite?”
 “I never had a favorite!“

 We’ve gone through this in recent weeks, and since I’ve lived to tell about it, here is how I’m trying to press the reset button and find a new – and pleasant – norm.

 I do believe that It All Starts With the Mom, but there are most definitely circumstances that can change the home dynamic.
 Here’s how I think we can get back to a place of peace:

 What's in this post...

 Often, the reason for the change in atmosphere is fairly obvious.

 However, other times it can be more gradual.
 Knowing how to reset starts with identifying the downhill slide.